beswift/Fast-style-transfer/README.md

 - Some readme/docs formatting was borrowed from Justin Johnson's [Fast Neural Style](https://github.com/jcjohnson/fast-neural-style)
 - The image of the Stata Center at the very beginning of the README was taken by [Juan Paulo](https://juanpaulo.me/)

-### License
-Copyright (c) 2016 Logan Engstrom.
-Contact me for commercial use (email: engstrom at my university's domain dot edu).
-Free for research/noncommercial use, as long as proper attribution is given and this copyright notice is retained.